GeoCorps America Program

-- GeoCorps America provides temporary geoscience opportunities at National Parks, National Forests, & BLM lands.
+- GeoCorps America provides temporary geoscience opportunities on National Forests & BLM lands across the U.S.

 - Geoscientists of all levels are eligible and encouraged to apply.
-This includes, but is not limited to, undergraduate students, graduate students, post-docs, professionals, faculty members, teachers, and retirees.
+This includes undergraduate students, graduate students, post-docs, professionals, faculty members, teachers, and retirees.

-- Positions are available in a wide variety of geoscience and geoscience-related fields.
+- Placements are available in a wide variety of geoscience-related fields.

-- GeoCorps participants receive a minimum of a $2,750 living stipend for a 3-month project, plus on-site housing or an additional housing allowance if housing is not provided.
+- GeoCorps participants receive a living allowance based on a minimum pay rate of US$10.10/hr.
+Some locations offer free, on-site housing, and some locations offer an additional housing allowance if free housing is not available.

-- Spring/summer positions are announced every December and applications are due to GSA by February.
-Fall/winter positions are announced every May and applications are due to GSA by July.
+- Spring/summer opportunities are announced every December, and applications are due in February.
+Fall/winter opportunities are announced every May, and applications are due in July.

 - Participants are chosen through a competitive selection process.

-- Finalists are interviewed by phone and selected by the supervisor who will manage position on site.
+- Finalists are interviewed by phone and selected by the supervisor who will manage the on-site assignment.

-- Position offers are made by the Park/Forest/BLM in March for spring/summer positions and in August for fall/winter positions.
+- Offers are made by the Forest Service and BLM in March for spring/summer and in August for fall/winter.

-- Although GeoCorps has no official program to assist with student loans, participants in GeoCorps may qualify, in certain circumstances, for some level of loan deferment or forbearance during the months spent in GeoCorps.
+- Although GeoCorps has no official program to assist with student loans, participants may qualify, in certain circumstances, for some level of loan deferment or forbearance during the months spent in GeoCorps.
 Please see the Federal Student Aid website for eligibility details.

 GeoCorps Program Goals